Cam-4587/Zen-life-yoga-1/README.md

 ![Lighthouse Test in Chrome Dev tools for Mobile performance](<assets/images/read_me_images/lighthouse_performance_test_mobile.png>)

+## Bugs

+### Solved bugs

+* When I deployed my project to github pages I discovered that my image files were not displaying and instead showing the alternative text.

+* I discovered that if the image file starts with a forward slash or has spaces in the file then it won't display so I removed these and then the images then on the webpage.

 ### Chrome Dev tools Dimensions

 In Chrome Devtools the website was tested for responsiveness in the following devices: Iphone SE, Iphone XR,Iphone 12 Pro, Iphone 14 Pro Max, Pixel 7, Samsung Galaxy S8+, Samsung Galaxy S20 Ultra, Ipad mini, Ipad Air, Ipad pro, Surface Pro 7, Surface Duo, Galaxy Z Fold 5, Asuz Zenbook fold, Samsung Galaxy A51/71, Nest hub, Nest hub max, Ipad pro.